outworkers/phantom/docs/basics/database.md

 However, from an app or service consumer perspective, when pulling in dependencies or calling a database service, as a developer I do not want to be concerned with providing a `session` or a `keySpace`.
 Under some circumstances I may want to provide a custom `ExecutionContext` but that's a different story.

 That's why phantom comes with very concise levels of segregation between the various consumer levels.
-When we create a table, we mix in `RootConnector` to its companion `ConcreteTable` class.
-Let's look at an example:
+When we create a table, we mix in `RootConnector`.

 ```scala
 case class Recipe(